Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Also, as an Enterprise plan admin, you can create custom account-level roles based on your team member’s job or department and define specific permissions for them.
 Obviously, this is a great way to bring clarity to everyone’s role in the team.

-As for permissions in monday.com, you have many options on the table: account, workspace, dashboard, and board permissions.
+As for the range of permissions in monday.com, you have many options on the table: account, workspace, dashboard, and board permissions.

 And, as expected, most of the fancy features are available on the Enterprise plan, such as: